 Students with superior academic records are named to the Dean's List, published at the end of each semester.
-Students who attain Dean's List both the fall and spring semesters are honored at a ceremony in October.
 A student with a quality point average of 3.5 or better receives "Honors" designation.
 A quality point average of 3.8 or better earns "High Honors."
 Full-time students are eligible for inclusion every semester.
 Part-time students are eligible after two consecutive semesters during which they complete at least four course units.
 Part-time students may only count the same semester for inclusion on the Dean's List once.
 Summer courses will not be considered when determining a student's eligibility for Dean's List.